emrhAkgl/cstring/README.md

 ```

 ## Build On GNU/Linux
-Copy your xstring.h file, preferably to the same directory as your main.c file.
+Copy your strutil.h file, preferably to the same directory as your main.c file.
 Create a file named "CMakeLists.txt":
 ```bash
 touch CMakeLists.txt
 ```